 - Unlike a bobcat, they may not form a devoted relationship with their human, but their temperamental fits are less severe.
-They have been described as easygoing, and are good with strangers, but not as eager to go on walks.
+They have been described as easygoing and they are good with strangers, but they are not as eager to go on walks.

 - Due to their extravagant coat, they shed prominently.
 Their enclosures should be designed to accommodate a climbing animal.

 The Siberian lynx is a bit different from the Canadian lynx.

 - Adult Siberian lynxes reach about 24 inches at the shoulder and weigh 40-80 pounds (weights vary with gender).

 - These animals are very energetic and playful, love walking on a leash, and have a dog-like personality.
 Their active nature may require a spacious house with no breakable valuables present.

 - Size: 22-39 inches in length.
 Males can weigh between 15-34 pounds, females can weigh between 15-25 pounds.

 - Diet: Mostly small mammals, birds, fish, insects, and reptiles.